 Served warm from the oven, this gluten free apple crisp will quickly soar to the top of your most requested recipes list!
-It's the perfect dessert that not only comes together super quick, but is dairy free as written.
+It's the perfect dessert that not only comes together super quick, but is dairy free and vegan as written.
+So grab a baking dish and some Granny Smith apples and get ready for the best apple crisp recipe ever!

-- Dairy free as written
+- Dairy free and vegan as written

 - Simple prep